PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroToR.md

 	> 1
 	> 1
 ```
 Run through the course by completing all 3 modules, which should take about 1 to 2 hours.
-In case you have any questions, first ask your peers before you [ask us or notify us of any issues you're having](https://github.com/BredaUniversity/AAI-DM/issues/new) regarding the study content.
-Make sure to include the name of the year, block and GitHub page in the title when you report the issue or question.

 # 6) In-Class discussion
 At 16:00, there's a online meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.